Instances of small size with no weakly stable matching for three-sided problem with complete cyclic preferences

 This paper has issued from our attempts to reformulate in terms of the graph theory the C.-K.~Lam and C.G.~Plaxton results~\cite{Lam}, which disprove the conjecture proposed by K.~Eriksson, J.~S\"ostrand, and P.~Strimling~\cite{Eriksson}.
 Such a formulation would make the mentioned results more demonstrative.
 Our paper is the second one (after~\cite{old}) in the series of works devoted to this topic.
 In the framework of the considered problem, we can treat the paper~\cite{old} as a preparatory one; it solves a separate problem stated by P.~Bir\'o and E.~McDermid~\cite{Biro}.
 Below we give all the necessary definitions and introductory remarks; we also prove the result from~\cite{old} that we use here.
 We tried to make this paper understandable even for an unprepared reader.

-Assume that there are $n$ men and $n$ women, and each one among them has a preference list of representatives of the opposite sex.
+Assume that there are $n$ men and $n$ women, and each one among them has a (incomplete) preference list of representatives of the opposite sex.
 We understand a stable matching as a partition of the set of men and women into heterosexual families, where there exists no tuple consisting of a man and a woman, who would prefer each other to their partners (if any).
 Initially, complete preference lists were studied by D.~Gale and L.S.~Shaple; in~\cite{Gale}, they prove that a stable matching necessarily exists and propose an $O(n^2)$-hard algorithm for forming it.
 Note that the mentioned algorithm is also applicable for the case of incomplete preference lists, but in such a case, some men and women, possibly, remain single (single people of opposite sex do not want to marry each other and cannot take partners from married persons).